Uniform continuity bounds for information characteristics of quantum channels depending on input dimension and on input energy: Continuity bounds for the output conditional mutual information

 The tightness of continuity bound (\ref{MI-CB+}) in the case $\Phi=\Psi$ follows from Corollary 2 in \cite{CHI}.

-The tightness of continuity bound (\ref{MI-CB+}) in the case $\rho=\sigma$ follows from the tightness of continuity bound (\ref{QC-CB}) for the quantum capacity in Section 7.
-It can be directly shown by using the erasure channels $\Phi_{1/2}$ and $\Phi_{1/2-x}$ (see the proof of Theorem \ref{cap-tcb}).
+The tightness of continuity bound (\ref{MI-CB+}) in the case $\rho=\sigma$ can be derived from the tightness of continuity bound (\ref{QC-CB}) for the quantum capacity.
+It can be also shown directly by using the erasure channels $\Phi_{1/2}$ and $\Phi_{1/2-x}$ (see the proof of Theorem \ref{cap-tcb} in Section 7).

 The last assertion of the proposition follows from the right inequality in (\ref{DB-rel}) and monotonicity of the function $g(x)$.$\square$